Rikaero/AWPS-using-BRT/README.md

 Conclusion

-Compared to rule-based systems and symbolic regression, BRT has the edge of learning from data and adapt to different problem domains without requiring explicit human intervention.
+Compared to rule-based systems and symbolic regression, BRT has the edge of learning from data and adapting to different problem domains without requiring explicit human intervention.
 Additionally, BRT has shown superior performance in various benchmarks compared to LSTM and GRU, indicating its potential as a powerful tool for arithmetic problem solving.
-However, BRT's computational requirements and difficulty in interpreting its internal workings may is a limitation that makes it less suitable for certain applications compared to simpler methods like rule-based systems or symbolic regression.
-BRT also suffers from its inability to solve problems outside of its training set with a great accuracy.
+However, BRT's computational requirements and difficulty in interpreting its internal workings may be a limitation that makes it less suitable for certain applications compared to simpler methods like rule-based systems or symbolic regression.
+BRT also suffers from its inability to solve problems outside of its training set with great accuracy.
 Ultimately, the goal of solving arithmetic word problems is to be implemented as a tool to aid teachers in teaching elementary school students as well as becoming a widely accepted tool.